About the Study

 What are we hoping to achieve?

-The ASsuRED study aims to understand how to best to support patients who attend the Emergency Department with self-harm.
-We have developed an intervention, and if it is effective, it may be rolled out in Emergency Departments across England.
+The Assured study aims to understand how to best support patients who attend the Emergency Department with self-harm and/or suicidal ideation.
+We have developed an intervention and, if it is effective, it may be rolled out in Emergency Departments across England.

 Who is it for?

-The study aims to support patients who self-harm.
+The study aims to support patients who self-harm and/or have suicidal ideation.
 This means individuals who have attended the Emergency Department for the first time, as well as those who may attend more often.
-We will provide staff training in therapeutic assessment, safety planning and follow up support using solutions focused approaches.
+We will provide staff training in therapeutic assessment; safety planning; and follow up support using solutions focused approaches.
 By providing staff with training in techniques shown to best support these patients, as well as supervision, we hope to support staff to feel better equipped to offer high quality care to people presenting in distress.
 Finally, we hope to create a more efficient means of supporting patients in crisis and to reduce reattendance to the Emergency Department, which will lead to cost-saving for the NHS.

 What is the timeline for the study?